ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-deploy-vvs.md

 To deploy the Developer Ready Infrastructure for VMware Cloud Foundation validated solution in {{site.data.keyword.cloud_notm}}, follow the process in [Developer Ready Infrastructure for VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-developer-ready-infrastructure-v1/GUID-E3C98B72-EE54-491E-AC71-C07F52AAF5E2.html){: external}.

+### Important notes
+{: #vpc-vcf-deploy-vvs-tanzu-notes}

-Use Aria Suite Lifecycle Manager (formerly known as vRealize Suite Lifecycle Manager) to deploy this VMware validated solution.
+* Use Aria Suite Lifecycle Manager (formerly known as vRealize Suite Lifecycle Manager) to deploy this VMware validated solution.
 Aria Suite Lifecycle Manager is deployed as part of the automation.
-{: important}

-When you are deploying TKG Runtime in a VMware Cloud Foundation instance with {{site.data.keyword.cloud_notm}}, ensure that your edge cluster nodes appliance size is either Large or Extra Large.
+* When you are deploying TKG Runtime in a VMware Cloud Foundation instance with {{site.data.keyword.cloud_notm}}, ensure that your edge cluster nodes appliance size is either **Large** or **Extra Large**.
 Currently, only the Active Standby edge cluster is supported in {{site.data.keyword.cloud_notm}}.
-{: important}

-To get the NSX edge cluster visible in compatible list under the SDDC Kubernetes deployment, before you deploy the TKG runtime, follow the steps in [Unable to get the NSX edge cluster visible in compatible list under the SDDC Kubernetes deployment](https://kb.vmware.com/s/article/83991){: external}.
+* To get the NSX edge cluster visible in compatible list under the SDDC Kubernetes deployment, before you deploy the TKG runtime, follow the steps in [Unable to get the NSX edge cluster visible in compatible list under the SDDC Kubernetes deployment](https://kb.vmware.com/s/article/83991){: external}.
-{: important}

 ## Intelligent Logging and Analytics for VMware Cloud Foundation
 {: #vpc-vcf-deploy-vvs-aria-operations-for-logs}